 5. HAMMERHEAD HDIW075_7.5 AMP 1/2-inch Impact Wrench

-- 1/2 in. square drive with friction ring for secure socket retention
+- 1/2 Inch Anvil -1/2 inch square drive with friction ring for secure socket retention and easy socket changes

-- Forward/reverse rocker switch for quick and easy two-finger operation
+- Rocker Switch - Forward and reverse rocker switch for intuitive two-finger operation

 A 7.5amp motor that works at a max of 2,700 BPM is actually not even as strong as some of the cordless wrenches, however, it can still deliver up to 240ft.lb of torque.

 This is in part due to an internal metal gearbox.
 A standard 1/2” drive and a rocker switch make for easy operation.
 This gearbox feature also increases the durability of this power tool.

 The non-slip grip is comfortable and weighing in at 7lb it is a solid tool.
 It comes with a friction ring.
 The friction ring gives you a more secure socket fit.
 It’ll give you better control over your tool.

 This tool should do just fine for automotive purposes.
 It’s tough.
 It can handle your heavy-duty suspension work.
 The price is a major bonus for this since it’s still under 100 bucks but it is the most expensive of the mid-performers.

 A very noisy tool, in fact, it’s comparable to a loud compressor.
 The pistol shape is very top-heavy which can be tiring when trying to keep it in position.
 The weight comes from it 7.5-amp motor.